Would I lie to you?An Insurance Company and a faulty lie detector

 • Microfibre Boxers Ladies High Waist Shorts

 Lowe Alpine Dry Flo – the original and the best.
-These are still keeping me comfortable after thirteen years!
+These are still keeping me comfortable after fifteen years!
 I am gutted that Lowe Alpine have stopped making them.

-Runderwear Women’s Running Hot Pants, around £18.
+Runderwear Women’s Running Hot Pants, around £20.
 These are designed for runners and have a boxer-style fit.
 I find the seamless design is comfortable to wear and chafe free on long hikes.
 In many ways these are closest to my much-loved Lowe Alpine underwear.
 I haven’t tried them in extremely hot weather yet but my guess is they will perform well.
 The waistband is elasticated and feels substantial and I thought this might affect their quick drying properties but after handwashing they dried overnight in our ‘van.
+Two years in these feel good as new.

-Ortovox Women’s Hot Pants with Merino wool, an extravagant £30+ worth of knicker.
-These are a good generous pair of pants, they feel soft and are like wearing what I imagine gossamer to feel like.
+Ortovox Women’s Hot Pants with Merino wool, an extravagant £40+ worth of knicker.
+These are a generously-sized pair of pants, they feel soft and are like wearing what I imagine gossamer to feel like.
 I like to wear and buy natural fibres and the breathability of merino wool is refreshing to wear.
 They claim to be durable for years of use but only time will tell how robust they will be, they feel so delicate.
 I have had merino wool t-shirts that have lasted decades and others that haven’t done so well.
-They are a tad loose around the legs and I don’t think they would be great under lycra cycling shorts.
+They are a tad loose around the legs but they are still great under lycra cycling shorts.
 They wash well and dry overnight too.
+After four years they are still fantastic to wear, are my choice for a long hike and I splashed out on another pair in black.

 Using our Campervan’s Smallest Room